Datavault-UK/automate-dv-docs/docs/macros/stage_macro_configurations.md

 ## Hashed columns

-The hashed columns configuration in the stage macro provides functionality to easily and reliably generated hash keys and hashdiffs for various dbtvault (and Data Vault 2.0) tables and structures.
+The hashed columns configuration in the stage macro provides functionality to easily and reliably generated hash keys and hashdiffs for various AutomateDV (and Data Vault 2.0) tables and structures.

 This section describes some specific use cases for the hashed columns configuration, with examples.